darkmentorllc/naiveBTsniffing/FULLSETUP.md

 git clone --recurse-submodules https://github.com/darkmentorllc/naiveBTsniffing.git ~/naiveBTsniffing
 ```

+***BEWARE!*** If you don't include the `--recurse-submodules`, stuff won't work later!
 Ensure that the Bluetooth assigned numbers sub-repository was successfully checked out by confirming that `~/naiveBTsniffing/Analysis/public` is not empty.

 ### Test GPS module: